couchbaselabs/couchbase-lite-tests/client/README.md

 ## How to build

+To build the client, create a venv using python v7-11 (v13 is known incompatible) Activate the venv and use `pip install -r requirements.txt` to assemble the required packages.

 This module can be installed locally by using `pip install .` from this directory.
 It can be packaged for deployment using `python -m build .` from this directory.